Common food allergies include dairy, peanuts, and tree nuts, among others. You may be more likely to outgrow certain allergies than others.

-Interestingly, although it's possible for any food to cause an allergy, most food allergies are caused by just eight foods (2).
+Although it’s possible for any food to cause an allergy, most food allergies are caused by just eight foods (

 This article is a detailed review of the 8 most common food allergies.
-It discusses their symptoms, who is at risk and what you can do about it.
+It discusses:

 It’s caused by your immune system wrongly recognizing some of the proteins in a food as harmful.
 Your body then launches a range of protective measures, including releasing chemicals like histamine, which causes inflammation.